Between the Richness: Composition and lyrics

 Musically, Between the Richness continues Fiddlehead's blend of post-hardcore aggression with melodic emo and punk sensibilities.
 Writing for Pitchfork, Ian Cohen noted that the album doesn't stray far from the band's foundational sound, describing it as "gruff but approachable, intense without being aggro, emo but not emo."
-The songs are fast-paced and tightly structured, yet also inject moments of vulnerability.
-"Million Times," the lead single, is driven by hardcore energy and big hooks but remains emotionally earnest, dealing with "endless, cyclical patterns of love" and relationship struggle.
-Tracks like "Loverman" and "Joyboy" showcase a more melodic and mid-tempo side with clean guitar passages.

 The album frequently uses spoken-word and poetry to bookend songs.
-The opening track "Grief Motif" begins with a recording of poet E. E. Cummings reciting lines from his poem "I carry your heart with me", creating a somber prelude before the band launches into the song's hardcore elements.
+The opening track "Grief Motif" begins with a recording of poet E. E. Cummings reciting lines from his poem "I carry your heart with me."
 The same poem reappears at the album's conclusion: in the final moments of "Heart to Heart," Cummings' voice returns to finish the poem's closing lines ("I carry your heart (I carry it in my heart)") as the music fades.
-This motif ties together the album's themes of love, loss, and legacy.
-Several tracks also incorporate brief spoken monologues or samples, for instance, "Life Notice" contains a spoken snippet, sharing similar elements to Springtime and Blind.

-Lyrically, Between the Richness addresses personal and cathartic issues for Flynn.
+Lyrically, Between the Richness addresses personal issues for Flynn.
 Whereas Fiddlehead's first album saw Flynn processing his father's death largely through his mother's perspective, on this record he writes from his own perspective in the present.
-Many songs grapple with finding hope amid grief.
 "The Years" addresses the passage of time since his father's passing ("All the years have changed / ten folded like a day… Old Death's dulling sting to new life blooming") alongside the joy of new life.
 "Down University" and "Get My Mind Right" confront feelings of inadequacy, depression and the pressure to meet expectations.
 The album's closing track "Heart to Heart" is written as a letter to Flynn's infant son, while also doubling as an imagined dialogue with his late father across the divide of life and death.
 "Essentially, it's a song about finding ways to reconnect with those we love, despite the hard barriers between life and death," Flynn explained of its message.
 According to Flynn, the title refers to "the richness of life and the richness of death," symbolized by Flynn's infant son and late father (both named Richard).